Ntorres95/nfl_big_data_bowl_2021/README.md

 ## Goals:

 Our goal is to employ machine learning techniques to help us predict the best defensive schemes against drop-back plays.

+### What are we looking for:

+Was the drop-back play succesful?
+(True/False)

 ## Methods: